Weight Loss Surgery Reduces Skin Cancer Risk - UrduPoint

 A team recently revisited the dataset in an effort to "investigate the association between bariatric surgery and skin cancer, including melanoma."In total, the new analysis included data from 2,007 individuals with obesity who underwent bariatric surgery and 2,040 matched control participants who had obesity but who only received conventional treatment, such as lifestyle advice, at their Primary healthcare centers.

-The scientists recently published their findings in the journal JAMA Dermatology.Individuals in the bariatric surgery group, at the 15-year follow-up, had lost an average of 47.6 Pounds (21.6 kilograms).
+The scientists recently published their findings in the journal JAMA Dermatology.Individuals in the bariatric surgery group, at the 15-year follow-up, had lost an average of 47.6 Pounds (21.

 However, the authors outline several factors that could be involved.One theory concerns inflammation; they explain that "Obesity leads to chronic systemic inflammation, which could provide a permissive environment for tumor growth."Lifestyle factors, such as changes to diet following surgery, might also help explain this link.Similarly, obesity is associated with a sedentary lifestyle itself linked with increased cancer incidence and mortality.